Tysons Corner Center: 20th century

 Tysons Corner Center was one of the first super-regional malls in the country, drawing customers from a multi-state area.
 The mall was built as a follow-on partnership by Isadore Gudelsky and Theodore Lerner's Wheaton Plaza which opened in 1960.
 On May 31, 1962, the $20 million project was awarded to Lerner-Gudelsky by a 4–2 vote against James Rouse's Rouse Company with a controversial vote by William H Moss, a County supervisor who also worked for Gudelsky's District Title Insurance Company.

 The 1.2 million square feet (110,000 m^{2}) one-story mall opened on July 25, 1968, with just 35 of its 100 stores open and just two of its three department store anchors, Hecht's and Woodward & Lothrop.
 The third anchor department store, Lansburgh's, did not open until a year later, on October 19, 1969, due to a lawsuit involving an exchange of its lease for favorable zoning.
 The finished mall contained 100 specialty stores, including Jelleff's and discount chain Woolworth's, which operated a store in the mall until the entire chain went under in 1997.

 Lansburgh's closed in 1973, when City Stores shuttered the entire chain.
 They rebranded the building as another of their stores, Lit Brothers, from 1973 to 1975.
 The building was then renovated as the first full-line branch of Bloomingdale's outside of New York City, reopening on September 9, 1976.

 The mall was originally designed around five themed "courts": the Umbrella Court in front of Lansburgh's, the Fashion Court, the Fountain Court in front of Hechts, the Aviary Court and the Clock Court located near Woodward & Lothrop.
 Some of the few remaining pieces of the original infrastructure of the 1968 mall are the escalators that serve the second and third floor of Bloomingdale's (the original Lansburgh's escalators), and the original passenger and freight elevators from Woodward & Lothrop/JCPenney.
 Both are still in operation, however they are located in the back hallways and used as service elevators.

 In 1988, the mall was expanded to add a second floor, at which time Lord & Taylor and Nordstrom opened; this was the first Nordstrom east of the Mississippi River.
 In 1995, Woodward & Lothrop closed and was converted to JCPenney, which closed 10 years later in 2005.
-The anchor store building was gutted and expanded and converted into two additional levels of mall space, anchored by a 16-screen AMC multiplex movie theater, Barnes & Noble Booksellers, and Old Navy.
+The anchor store building was gutted and expanded and converted into two additional levels of mall space, anchored by a 16-screen AMC multiplex movie theater, Barnes & Noble, and Old Navy.

+Today, the mall has 2.1 million square feet (195,000 m^{2}) of retail space on three levels, 16 movie screens, two food courts and nearly 300 stores.
+From its opening until the 1990s, the mall contained a wide and diverse retail mix.
+Hot Shoppes cafeteria also occupied space in the mall until 1998.
+These types of stores shared space with higher-end tenants such as Liz Claiborne and A/X Armani Exchange.